mannan1202/bookmarks/README.md

 # Bookmarks
-A admin panel for creating list of bookmarks list
+A admin panel for bookmarks list

 ## Features
 - Landing Page